greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/intro.html.md

 -   [orafce](orafce_ref.html) - Provides Greenplum Database-specific Oracle SQL compatibility functions.
 -   [pageinspect](pageinspect.html) - Provides functions for low level inspection of the contents of database pages; available to superusers only.
 -   [pg\_trgm](pg_trgm.html) - Provides functions and operators for determining the similarity of alphanumeric text based on trigram matching.
 The module also provides index operator classes that support fast searching for similar strings.
--   [pg_buffercache](pg_buffercache.html) - Provides access to five views for obtaining cluster-wide shared buffer metrics.
+-   [pg_buffercache](pg_buffercache.html) - Provides access to a view for obtaining cluster-wide shared buffer metrics.
 -   [pgcrypto](pgcrypto.html) - Provides cryptographic functions for Greenplum Database.
 -   [postgres\_fdw](postgres_fdw.html) - Provides a foreign data wrapper \(FDW\) for accessing data stored in an external PostgreSQL or Greenplum database.
 -   [postgresql-hll](postgresql-hll.html) - Provides HyperLogLog data types for PostgreSQL and Greenplum Database.